honeyhiveai/logger/sdk/javascript/README.md

   - `sessionId` (string, optional): A valid UUIDv4 for the session to correlate with your logs.
 If not provided, one will be generated.
   - `serverUrl` (string, optional): HoneyHive API server URL.
 Defaults to "https://api.honeyhive.ai" or HH_API_URL env var.
   - `verbose` (boolean, optional): Print detailed error messages for debugging.
 Defaults to false.
+  - `verify` (boolean, optional): Whether to verify SSL certificates.
+Defaults to true.
+Set to false to disable SSL verification (not recommended for production).

 **Returns:**
 - `Promise<string>`: The session ID (UUIDv4)